 - 3rd and 4th generation cartilage techniques – Dr. Provencher specializes in fresh cartilage transplantation that are augmented with biologics for optimal healing.

-If you are experiencing chronic knee joint pain and swelling associated with a knee cartilage injury, please contact Dr. Matthew Provencher, orthopedic knee specialist in the Vail, Aspen and Denver, Colorado area.
+If you are experiencing chronic knee joint pain and swelling associated with a knee cartilage injury, please contact Dr. Matthew Provencher, orthopedic knee specialist serving patients in the Vail, Aspen and Denver, Colorado area.